Hydro Tasmania: Establishment

-Following the Second World War in the 1940s and early 1950s, many migrants came to Tasmania to work for the HEC with construction of dams and sub-stations.
+Following World War II, in the 1940s and early 1950s, many migrants came to Tasmania to work for the HEC with construction of dams and substations.
 This was similar to the Snowy Mountains Scheme in New South Wales and similar effects in bringing in a significant number of people into the local community enriching the social fabric and culture of each state.
 Most constructions in this era were concentrated in the centre of the island.

 As the choice of rivers and catchments in the central highlands were exhausted, the planners and engineers began serious surveying of the rivers of the west and south west regions of the state.
-The long term vision of those within the HEC and the politicians in support of the process, was for continued utilisation of all of the state's water resources.
+The long-term vision of those within the HEC and the politicians in support of the process, was for continued utilisation of all of the state's water resources.

 As a consequence of such a vision, the politicians and HEC bureaucrats were able to create the upper Gordon river power development schemes despite worldwide dismay at the loss of the original Lake Pedder.
 The hydro-industrialisation of Tasmania was seen as paramount above all, and the complaints from outsiders were treated with disdain.